nelsonsbrian/axon-olc/README.md

 ### select-one

 Allows for a single selection of preset values.
-The `selections` property expects and array of objects with at least a propery of `display` defined in each object.
+The `selections` property expects an array of objects with at least a property of `display` defined in each object.
 The other properties are up to the user to define and the entire object that is selected is passed to the `onExit()` function on the `selection` property.

 ```javascript
 const itemTypeSelections = Object.keys(ItemType).map(type => {